xlladdins/xll/docs/Excel4MacrosE-G.md

 check box; if FALSE, Microsoft Excel clears the check box.
 If an argument is omitted, the format is not changed.

-Name\_text    is the name of the font as it appears in the Font tab.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the font as it appears in the Font tab.
 For example, Courier is a font name.

-Size\_num    is the font size, in points.
+Size\_num&nbsp;&nbsp;&nbsp;&nbsp;is the font size, in points.

-Bold    corresponds to the Bold item in the Font Style list box.
+Bold&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Bold item in the Font Style list box.
 Makes the selection bold, if applicable.

-Italic    corresponds to the Italic item in the Font Style list box.
+Italic&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Italic item in the Font Style list box.
 Makes the selection italic, if applicable.

-Underline    corresponds to the Underline check box.
+Underline&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Underline check box.

-Strike    corresponds to the Strikethrough check box.
+Strike&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Strikethrough check box.

-Color    is a number from 0 to 56 corresponding to the colors in the Font tab; 0 corresponds to automatic color.
+Color&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 56 corresponding to
+the colors in the Font tab; 0 corresponds to automatic color.

-Outline    corresponds to the Outline check box.
+Outline&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Outline check box.
 Outline fonts are available in Microsoft Excel for the Macintosh.
 For macro compatibility, this argument is ignored by Microsoft Excel for Windows.

-Shadow    corresponds to the Shadow check box.
+Shadow&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Shadow check box.
 Shadow fonts are available in Microsoft Excel for the Macintosh.
 For macro compatibility, this argument is ignored by Microsoft Excel for Windows.

-**Note   **For macro compatibility with Microsoft Excel for the Macintosh, the presence of the outline and shadow arguments do not prevent the macro from working on Microsoft Excel for Windows, nor does their absence prevent it from working on the Macintosh.
+**Note&nbsp;&nbsp;&nbsp;**For macro compatibility with Microsoft Excel for the Macintosh, the presence of the outline and shadow arguments do not prevent the macro from working on Microsoft Excel for Windows, nor does their absence prevent it from working on the Macintosh.

-Object\_id\_text    identifies the text box you want to format (for example, "Text 1", "Text 2", and so on).
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;identifies the text box you want to format (for example, "Text 1", "Text 2", and so on).
 You can also use the object number alone without the text identifier.
 For compatibility with earlier versions of Microsoft Excel.
 This argument is ignored in Microsoft Excel version 5.0 or later.

-Start\_num    specifies the first character to be formatted.
+Start\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the first character to be formatted.
 If start\_num is omitted, it is assumed to be 1 (the first character in the text box).

-Char\_num    specifies how many characters to format.
+Char\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies how many characters to format.
 If char\_num is omitted, Microsoft Excel formats all characters in the text box starting at start\_num.

-Backgd    is a number from 1 to 3 specifying which type of background to apply to text in a chart.
+Backgd&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying which
+type of background to apply to text in a chart.

 |            |                                |
 | ---------- | ------------------------------ |